 Antidepressants

 Antidepressants are drugs that are mainly used for treating mental health conditions like depression.
 However, there is evidence that antidepressants can help treat migraine.
-Some doctors may prescribe antidepressants for someone who has migraine, even if they do not have mental health issues.1
+Some healthcare providers may prescribe antidepressants for someone who has migraine, even if they do not have mental health issues.1

 How do antidepressants help treat migraine?

-Antidepressants may be used to prevent migraines or lower their severity.
-In fact, certain types of antidepressants were some of the first drugs used to treat migraines.
-It is now less common to use antidepressants for treating migraines.
+Antidepressants may be used to prevent migraine disease or lower its severity.
+In fact, certain types of antidepressants were some of the first drugs used to treat migraine.
+It is now less common to use antidepressants for treating migraine attacks.
 This is because antidepressants may cause noticeable and unpleasant side effects.1,2

 Antidepressants work by targeting certain chemicals in the brain.
 They may target serotonin, norepinephrine, or both.
 Serotonin and norepinephrine play a role in mood.
-They also have a role in pain.
-This may be the reason that antidepressants can reduce the frequency or severity of migraines.1,2
+They also have a role in pain and migraine.
+This may be the reason that antidepressants can reduce the frequency or severity of migraine attacks.1,2

-There are medicines that work better than antidepressants for migraine prevention.
+Some medicines work better than antidepressants for migraine prevention.
 However, antidepressants could be a good option if you have migraine and depression, anxiety, or trouble sleeping.1,2

 Examples of antidepressants for migraine

-There are different classes of antidepressants that may be used to treat migraine.
+Different classes of antidepressants may be used to treat migraine.
 The most common is a type of drug called tricyclic antidepressants (TCA).
 TCAs used to treat migraine include:2

 • Amitriptyline